 The property will remain on the market if the offer is rejected or will be listed as Sold STC if accepted.
 Simply, it’s the waiting period before a property is considered Sold STC otherwise, there’s not much difference between the two terms.

 As a prospective buyer, you’re able to inquire about a property if it’s either Under Offer or Sold STC and can legally make a counter-offer.
 No paperwork has been completed and so you’re legally able to intervene with another offer.

 There is no set time for how long it will take for a property to move from being sold ‘Subject to Contract’ to legally binding.
 There may be a date verbally agreed upon by the buyer and seller but the length varies.
-On average it can take anywhere between 2-3 months until contracts are exchanged.
+On average, it can take anywhere between 2-3 months until contracts are exchanged.
 It's during this period that the buyer may want to consider arranging their mortgage and finding a reliable surveyor to inspect the property.

 Once a property is Sold STC, work begins to transfer ownership.
-This is where conveyancers or conveyancing solicitors are needed to begin the process and eventually exchange contracts.
+This is where verified conveyancers or conveyancing solicitors are needed to begin the process and exchange contracts.
 It's a lengthy period crammed with paperwork.
 As a buyer you will want to begin arranging your mortgage, find licensed surveyors to conduct searches and negotiate contracts with the seller.

 It's important to remember that even though the seller is not yet legally committed to the sale, neither are you.
-It is important to use reliable surveyors to ensure the property is right for you, you should also compare surveyors to get the best deal.
+It's important to use reliable surveyors to ensure the property is right for you, you should also compare surveyors to get the best deal.
 Take this uncertain time to ensure that you are fully informed on the property and are happy to proceed.

 Sold STC would mean that the seller has accepted the offer provided.
 The estate agents will update the property listing and a ‘Sold’ or ‘Sold STC’ sign will be erected on the property.
 This is where the legal process begins and ownership is transferred.